 Gorilla Trekking Tours

 If attending a normal trekking activity you’ll be able to be with the Mountain Gorillas for an hour.
 You can choose your preferred Gorilla Group for trekking if booking in advance.
 Every group for Gorilla Trekking Tours includes no more than 8 people.
 For these Trekking Tours you’ll have to have a permit issued by the Wildlife Uganda Authority, but in order for the procedure to be simplified, you can choose one of the tour operators to do that for you.
 Here is the list of the eligible ones AUTO (Association of Uganda Tour Operators).
-The cost of the permits ranges from 450$ to 600$, depending on the season.
+The cost of the permits ranges from 450 to 600 US dollars, depending on the season.
 According to the Wildlife Uganda Authority if you don’t see the gorillas in the arranged trekking tour you’ll be refunded the whole amount.